UK Educational Policy

-At some point, your Major Professor and you foresee your completion of the writing task.
-When this time arrives, and in order for you to sit for the Final Examination, you must submit a series of online forms to The Graduate School according to a definite schedule.
-The steps in the Final Examination process are complicated and require the unified effort of you, your Major Advisor, the DGS, and The Graduate School staff.
-In addition to meeting the due-dates established by The Graduate School, you must allow sufficient time for three of your Advisory Committee members to review and discuss your dissertation and, based on their recommendations, time to amend the dissertation before it is ready for the Final Examination.
-Accordingly, the later in a semester you plan to sit for the Final Examination, the tighter the entire timeline becomes.
+At some point, you and your major professor foresee your completion of the writing task.
+When this time arrives, and in order for you to sit for the final examination, you must submit a series of online forms to the Graduate School according to a definite schedule.
+The steps in the final examination process are complicated and require the unified effort of you, your major professor, the DGS office, and the Graduate School staff.
+In addition to meeting the due-dates established by the Graduate School, you must allow sufficient time for three of your advisory committee members to review and discuss your dissertation and, based on their recommendations, time to amend the dissertation before it is ready for the final examination.
+Accordingly, the later in a semester you plan to sit for the final examination, the tighter the entire timeline becomes.

-The final copy of the dissertation must be presented to the Graduate School within 60 days of the Final Examination or on the last day to present a dissertation for a graduating candidate, if a specific graduation date is desired.
+The final copy of the dissertation must be presented to the Graduate School within 60 days of the final examination or on the last day to present a dissertation for a graduating candidate, if a specific graduation date is desired.
 Failure to present the dissertation within 60 days may result in the student having to be re-examined.
-Requests for exceptions to the 60-day policy should be in the form of an e-mail from the student’s advisor to the Senior Associate Dean at firstname.lastname@example.org.
+Requests for exceptions to the 60-day policy should be in the form of an e-mail from the student’s advisor to the Senior Associate Dean of the Graduate School.
 Detailed requirements for the preparation of the dissertation are contained in “Instructions for the Preparation of Dissertations and DMA Projects” available at www.gradschool.uky.edu/thesdissprep.html.

 Electronic Dissertation (ETD)